beesview/RepData_PeerAssessment1/PA1_template.md

 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ### Solutions:
-* Calculate avg steps for every intervals for every day
+* Calculate avg steps for every day by every intervals
-* Plot the Avg Steps per Day by Interval.
+* Plot the Avg Steps by Interval.
 * Find interval with max average steps.